lguilmard/camtrackerwebrtcstreaming/README.md

 # camtrackerwebrtcstreaming
-make an autonomous webcam python tracker that stream to a webrtc server
+•1st make an autonomous webcam cameraman like algorithm ( adjust the field of view to see every persons in scene) •[TODO] 2nd use output in streamer

 # to install
 sudo apt-get install -y python3 python3-pip && pip3 install -r requirements.txt